-3.24 Menhaden
+3.22 Menhaden

-A. Minimum size: No minimum size
+- A. Minimum size: No minimum size.

+- B. Season: January 1 through December 31.

+- C. Possession limit:

-- 1. Less than or equal to four inches (4"): Unlimited - 2.
-Greater than four inches (4"): Two hundred (200) fish per person per day
+- 1. Less than or equal to four (4) inches in total length: Unlimited.

+- 2. Greater than four (4) inches in total length: Two hundred (200) fish/person/day.

-- A. Menhaden Management Area: - 1.
+- A. Menhaden Management Area: Narragansett Bay in its entirety is designated a Menhaden Management Area pursuant to R.I.
+Gen. Laws § 20-4.1-1.
+This area shall include the east and west passages of Narragansett Bay, Mt.
+Hope Bay, and the Sakonnet River, and be bordered on the south by a line from Bonnet Point to Beavertail Point to Castle Hill Light.
+The southern boundary further extends from Land's End to Sachuest Point and then to Sakonnet Light.
+The following regulations govern all commercial menhaden operations conducted in the Menhaden Management Area (Management Area). - 1.
 Opening and closure of fishery: - a.
-Fishery opening possession limit: - (1) Biomass Floor: On an annual basis in the spring, the DEM shall conduct regular estimates of the standing stock of menhaden utilizing approved scientific monitoring methods.
-On the basis of those estimates, DEM shall open the commercial fishery at an initial possession limit of one hundred twenty thousand (120,000) pounds per vessel per calendar day when the estimated weekly standing stock reaches two million (2,000,000) pounds. - b.
-Fishery closure: - (1) Biomass Ceiling: When fifty percent (50%) of the estimated standing stock of menhaden, above the minimum threshold amount of one million five hundred thousand (1,500,000) pounds, is harvested, the DEM shall close the menhaden fishery until further notice. - (2) If at any time the stock estimate drops below one million five hundred thousand (1,500,000) pounds, the DEM shall close the commercial fishery and the incidental catch fishery will be in effect until further notice. - c.
-Fall opening in the Menhaden Management Area: - (1) Beginning September 1, the area south of a line extending from the Jamestown and Newport Bridges, and the area south of a line extending from Fogland Point to Sandy Point in the Sakonnet River, to the southern extent of the Management Area, will be open to the harvest of menhaden by purse seine provided that the State's quota has not been exhausted or if the Episodic Event Set Aside Program has been enacted in Rhode Island.
+Fishery opening possession limits: - (1) Biomass Floor: On an annual basis in the spring, the DEM shall conduct regular estimates of the standing stock of menhaden utilizing approved scientific monitoring methods.
+On the basis of those estimates, DEM shall open the commercial fishery at an initial possession limit of 120,000 pounds per vessel per calendar day when the estimated weekly standing stock reaches 2,000,000 pounds. - b.
+Fishery closure: - (1) Biomass Ceiling: When 50% of the estimated standing stock of menhaden stock, above the minimum threshold amount of 1,500,000 pounds, is harvested, the DEM shall close the menhaden fishery until further notice.